-The CFA Level 3 essay section (constructed response) tends to be many candidates’ Achilles heel, even when they accurately self-grade the essay practice questions during practice.
+The CFA Level 3 essay questions (constructed response) tends to be many candidates’ Achilles heel, even when they accurately self-grade the essay practice questions during practice.

 However, there is a quick way to substantially improve your constructed response section’s performance.